 Department of Health - SB 1506 by Sen. Ana Maria Rodriguez (R-Doral) and HB 1387 by Rep. Juan Carlos Porras (R-Miami) are the Department of Health legislative package.
-The bills prohibit certain research in this state relating to enhanced potential pandemic pathogens, prohibit medical marijuana treatment centers from producing marijuana products that are attractive to children or manufactured in specified manners, require local registrars to electronically file all live birth, death, and fetal death records in their respective jurisdictions in the department's electronic registration system, revise the types of health care practitioners who may make certain determinations of death, extend the timeframe for the confidentiality of certain birth records, and revise revising the scope of practice for audiologists, as it relates to prescription hearing aids.
+The bills prohibit certain research in this state relating to enhanced potential pandemic pathogens, prohibit medical marijuana treatment centers from producing marijuana products that are attractive to children or manufactured in specified manners, require local registrars to electronically file all live birth, death, and fetal death records in their respective jurisdictions in the department's electronic registration system, revise the types of health care practitioners who may make certain determinations of death, extend the timeframe for the confidentiality of certain birth records, and revise revising the scope of practice for audiologists, as it relates to hearing aids to apply to prescription hearing aids only.

-SB 1506 will be heard in the Senate Health Policy Committee on 3/27/23.
+HB 1387 will be heard in the House Regulation Subcommittee on 4/3/23.
+SB 1506 was approved by the Senate Health Policy Committee on 3/27/23.